 CollegeAmerica is available only through your financial professional.
-If you do not have a financial professional, please call us at (800) 421-4225 for assistance with locating one in your area.
+If you do not have a financial professional, search for one online or please call us at (800) 421-4225 for assistance with locating one in your area.

-Once your account is set up, you can buy shares online or by phone, through your advisor, or by mailing a check.
+Once your account is set up, you can buy shares online or by phone, through your financial professional or by mailing a check.

 Log in to your account and click Buy to purchase shares online.
 Be sure to have your bank information on hand if it’s not already on file.

 Send your request to an American Funds Service Center.
 Be sure to include:

 Whether you want to update your CollegeAmerica investment allocations or change the beneficiary, you can do so yourself or through your financial professional.